mmgalushka/onnx-hello-world/README.md

 | [MaskRCNN](exp/maskrcnn.md)            | [onnx_maskrcnn.ipynb](onnx_maskrcnn.ipynb) | CV | Inference using MaskRCNN (instant segmentation) ONNX |
 | [SSD](exp/ssd.md)                  | [onnx_ssd.ipynb](onnx_ssd.ipynb) | CV | Inference using SSD (objects detection) ONNX |
 | [BiDAF](exp/bidaf.md)                  | [onnx_bidaf.ipynb](onnx_bidaf.ipynb) | NLP | Inference using BiDAF (Query/Answer) ONNX |

+## ONNX Usage Pattern

+By looking into the GitHub repositories for different ONNX models we can observe a common pattern.
+The process of loading and queries the model is the same for the majority of models. but processes for preparing queries and interpreting results are different.
+To simplify the usage of the published ONNX model, the majority of authors provide the following functions **preprocess** and **postprocess**:

+* the **preprocess** function takes your raw data and transforms it into the input format (usually NumPy-array) used by the ML model.
+* the **postprocessing** function takes the model output and transforms it into the format suitable for the end-user interpretation (for example an image with objects detected rectangles).

+There is one interesting observation from reading the ONNX documentation for different ML models.
+Some authors define the input such as "_The model has 3 outputs. boxes: (1x'nbox'x4) labels: (1x'nbox') scores: (1x'nbox')_".
+It is not always clear, for example, what values are inside the binding box "_(1x'nbox'x4)_": (x1, y1, x2, y2) or (xc, yc, w, h), etc. If the **postprocess** function is not defined, it might take a while to understand the meaning of some outputs.

+Moving forward it would be nice if the ONNX community adopt something like [Google Model Cards](https://modelcards.withgoogle.com/about), to provide all information relevant to the model itself and its usage.

 ## Links